-I thought this opening kicked all the ass in the world when I was eleven, but now that I’m older and wiser… I still like it a decent amount, barefaced
+I thought this opening kicked all the ass in the world when I was eleven, but now that I’m older and wiser… I still think it kicks ass, barefaced

 gadget toy advertising and all.
 That said, older-and-wiser me still needed someone else’s help to figure out that sound at the end is an awkwardly stage-whispered “The Batmaaan” and not the Batmobile revving up, so you be the judge.

 Those wonderful toys, by the way, get their very own aesthetic: neon glows against blacks and grays, like something straight out of Blade Runner.
-Hmm… Batman with the aesthetics of Blade Runner, all meant for a younger audience than the… OH GOD NO.
+Hmm… Batman with the aesthetics of Blade Runner, all meant for a younger, more toy-loving audience than the OH GOD NO.

-Anyways, Bruce returns to the Batcave after a hard night’s work, and finds Alfred’s whipped up a little surprise.
+yet.
+Instead, our hero returns to the Batcave after a hard night’s work, and finds his faithful servant waiting with something a mite more wholesome.

 Chief Angel Rojas.

-Since he’s a fat anti-Batman cop and everything, it would be easy to compare Rojas to Harvey Bullock from That Other Show, but that’s quite frankly an insult to Bullock.
-Rojas has no redeeming features whatsoever.
-He’s loud, unpleasant, ugly, abusive to his men, and horrifically incompetent as a cop, and can’t even manage to be funny with any of those schticks.
-I’m no big fan of how often superhero stories push naysayers into out-and-out villainy, but I think I’d have preferred it in this case – at least Rojas being straight-up evil would’ve provided some sense of catharsis, as with the dirty cops in Frank Miller’s Year One.
+Since he’s a fat cop who hates the hero and everything, it would be easy to compare Rojas to Harvey Bullock from That Other Show, but I can’t slander Bullock’s name so.
+Rojas has no redeeming features whatsoever: he’s ugly, loud, surly, abusive to his men, and horrifically incompetent as a cop, and can’t even manage to be funny with any of those schticks.
+I’m no big fan of how often superhero writers push Javert-types into out-and-out villainy, but I think I’d have preferred it in this case – at least Rojas being straight-up evil would’ve provided some sense of catharsis, like the dirty cops in Batman: Year One.

 As-is?
 I maintain that a lot of The Batman get too much hate in too many quarters, but Rojas is one that really doesn’t get enough.

-Speaking of Year One, Rojas’ main role in the first couple seasons – aside from making me wish for his slow and painful death – is to evoke that very setting, where even non-criminals at best dismiss the Batman as an “urban legend” and at worst actively gun for his cowl on a plate.
-It’s a bold departure from That Other Show’s Gotham, which usually took the resident vigilante for granted (unless the villain-of-the-week framed him for something).
-Or at least it would be, if Bruce wasn’t all “The Batman’s right where he likes, hovering below the radar” like Rojas is doing him a damn favor.
+Speaking of Year One, Rojas’ main role in these early episodes – aside from making me wish for his slow and painful death – is to evoke that very setting, where even non-criminals at best dismiss the Batman as an “urban legend” and at worst actively gun for his cowl on a plate.
+It’s a bold departure from That Other Show’s Gotham, which usually took the resident vigilante for granted (unless the villain-of-the-week was pulling a frame-job).
+Or at least it would be, if Bruce weren’t all “The Batman’s right where he likes, hovering below the radar” like Rojas is doing him a damn favor.

-This is one of the core muddles with The Batman: it wants this young, edgy Batman who’s got the whole world against him, but it also wants this cool, trendy Batman who’s totally With It™
+That, right there, sums up the show’s biggest hurdle: it wants this edgy young hero who’s got the whole damn world against him, but it also wants this cool trendy hero who’s totally With It™

 so buy his toys please please PLEASE.
-At a time his mission should be at its rawest, he’s practically got Gotham’s biggest, best-armed bunch of Bat-haters eating out of his hand.
-All while Exposition News gushes about how Gotham’s crime rates have dropped to a nationwide low since he showed up.
-Geez, I don’t think the Adam West show ever got that rosy.
+At a time his mission should be at its rawest, he’s practically got Gotham’s biggest, best-armed bunch of Bat-haters eating out of his hand – all while Exposition News gushes about how Gotham’s crime rates have dropped to a nationwide low since he showed up.
+Geez, I’m not sure Adam West’s Gotham ever got that rosy.

-Over at police headquarters, Chief Rojas does his first and pretty much only good deed in the whole series: pairing up local detective Ethan Bennett with Metropolis transfer Ellen Yin.
-I’ll get in-depth on these two later, so for now let’s just call it a tentative win for Progressivism™ that the GCPD is so diversified.
+Over at police headquarters, Chief Rojas makes himself marginally useful for the first and last time in the series, partnering local detective Ethan Bennett with Metropolis transfer Ellen Yin.
+I’ll get in-depth on these two later, so for now let’s just call it a tentative win for social progress that the GCPD is so diversified.

 Okay, enough with the good guys.
 Much like Disney, any Batman story worth its salt knows evil has all the real stars.
-Anyone wanna guess what our next stop is?
+Anyone wanna guess our next stop?

-With so much of The Batman reeking of the lighter-and-softer, it seems that the showrunners felt they had to balance things out by pushing Arkham as far in the other direction as humanly possible, and they seriously knocked it out of the park.
-I mean, That Other Show’s Arkham was never sunshine and lollipops, but this show’s gets downright medieval – never mind the inmates, the staff dress like they wade through people’s insides for a living.
+With so much else in The Batman reeking of the lighter-and-softer, it seems that the showrunners felt they had to balance things out by pushing Arkham as far in the other direction as humanly possible, and they seriously knocked it out of the park.
+I mean, That Other Show’s Arkham was never sunshine and lollipops, but here the place looks downright medieval – never mind the inmates, the staff dress like they wade through people’s insides for a living.

-Now, starting off your shiny new Batman series with a Joker story seems like a no-brainer, but weirdly enough, it’s happened barely a handful of times.
-Aside from this show, the only ones I can name off the top of my head are the ’70s Filmation cartoon and the Tim Burton movies.
-I’ve heard from other, grumpier Bat-fans that there’s no better sign of a show being written by corporate number-crunchers instead of true artists (sniff), and fair’s fair, I suppose it does signify fewer chances being taken.
+Now, starting off your shiny new Batman series with a Joker story seems like a no-brainer, but history shows it’s actually something of a rarity.
+Aside from this show, the only examples I can name offhand are the ’70s Filmation cartoon and the Tim Burton movies.
+Some fans will, of course, contend that there’s no better sign of a show being written by corporate number-crunchers instead of true artists (sniff), and fair’s fair, I suppose it does signify fewer chances being taken.

 After all, That Other Show used its first episode on Man-Bat, of all villains…

-The Joker gets a horror movie sort of intro, set from the POV of the guard he attacks.
-I heartily applaud the idea, less so the guard sounding like he’s inhaled half the weed in Gotham.
+So Joker gets a horror movie sort of intro, shot from the POV of the guard he attacks.
+I heartily applaud the concept, less so the guard sounding like he’s inhaled half the weed in Gotham.
 Whatever strengths that trope has in horror, it just doesn’t work in a superhero setting.

-Yet Another Unfair Comparison: That Other Show’s Joker premiere also used a horror intro, only to much stronger effect.
+Time for Another Gratuitous Comparison: That Other Show’s Joker premiere also used a horror intro, to much stronger effect.
 Most of us don’t work at a mental institution that would make Ted Bundy crap himself, but cussing out some asshole in the middle of rush hour?
 We’ve all been there before.
 So when the big reveal comes…

-… it just feels so much more personal.
+… it just hits so much closer to home.

-Anyways, bravely stepping into Mark Hamill’s spats is one Kevin Michael Richardson, proud alum of every goddamn cartoon with even a shred of popularity in the US (and several dozen without).
-And whatever criticisms Bat-fans have about this show’s Joker, I like the baritone Richardson brings – the Joker, of all characters, should never be constrained to a certain tone or pitch.
+Anyways, bravely stepping into Mark Hamill’s spats is one Kevin Michael Richardson, proud alum of every goddamn cartoon with even a shred of popularity stateside (and several dozen without).
+And let’s get something out of the way – I like the baritone Richardson brings to the role.
+The Joker, of all characters, should always be free to experiment with every stripe of voice out there.

-We’ll be getting to his looks later, but for now, lemme just say that this Cheshire Cat shot – two red eyes and a yellow smile in midair – is probably the scariest he gets all episode.
+We’ll get to his looks later, but for now, lemme just say that this Cheshire Cat shot – two red eyes and a yellow smile in midair – is probably the scariest he gets all episode.

-After gassing the guard, Joker hits the asylum’s plot-mandated Open All Cells button.
+After the guard’s out of the way, Joker hits the asylum’s plot-mandated Open All Cells button.
 Do the inmates who clamber out look familiar?
 They should.
 They made That Other Show.

-This plot point, by the way, doesn’t really do much of anything besides getting Batman and the police over to Arkham, but I suppose that was inevitable.
-At this point, there’s exactly one big-name supervillain on the scene, and he’s technically not even an inmate; whatever charges Arkham does have might make for good primetime TV viewing, but I shudder to think of how any writer would be able to squeeze them past a Y7 rating.
+Does this big breakout amount to anything other than an excuse to get Batman and the police over to Arkham?
+Not really, but I suppose that was inevitable.
+At this point, there’s exactly one big-name supervillain on the scene, and he’s technically hasn’t even been committed; whatever charges Arkham does have might make for good primetime TV viewing, but I shudder to think of how any writer would be able to squeeze them past a Y7 rating.

 So Bruce stands up his two

 beards dates at the big game, steals a joke from Batman ’89 while he’s at it, and makes a beeline for Arkham.
-Which, thanks to the magic of high explosives, has been sealed off to the police since Joker blew up the only bridge.
+Which, thanks to the magic of high explosives, has been sealed off to absolutely everyone else.

-Inside, the Batman finds an awful chilly recep… whoop, my mistake, one guy’s pretty happy to see him!
+Inside, the Batman finds nothing but cold shoulders and stern… whoop, my mistake, one guy’s pretty glad to see him!

-Now, obviously, the Joker’s trademark poison can’t get too hardcore under a Y7 rating, and I think it’s fair to say this would’ve been enough to spook most eight- or nine-year-olds in the audience at the time would’ve been pretty spooked by this.
-Still, I find that I prefer the (usually) subtler grins of Joker victims from That Other Show; I don’t believe that gritty naturalism is the best option for every facet of Batman (and I kind of hate how Chris Nolan instilled that thinking in a whole generation of Bat-fans), but it usually is the way to go if you’re dipping into the horror side of things.
+Now, obviously, the Joker’s trademark poison can’t get too hardcore under a Y7 rating, and I think it’s fair to say this would’ve been enough to spook most eight- or nine-year-olds in the audience at the time.
+Still, I’m more inclined to the smaller, subtler grins of That Other Show’s Joker victims.
+I don’t think gritty naturalism is best for every facet of Batman (and I may never forgive Chris Nolan for making that gospel among a whole generation of fans), but it usually is the way to go if you’re dipping into the horror side of things.

-We then get our first clear look at the Joker.
+Then it’s time for our first proper look at the Joker.

-Okay, there’s a lot to hate about this design, starting with the fact that it drop-kicks every ounce of subtlety out the closest window.
+Okay, there’s a lot to hate about this design, starting with how it drop-kicks every ounce of subtlety out the closest window.
 I know that subtle usually isn’t a word anyone associates with the Joker, but as far as I’m concerned, it’s vital to all the best portrayals.
-For maximum punch, there should be some part of him that hides the brutal, merciless monster clown underneath – Cesar Romero opted for a sort of grandfatherly grace, Jack Nicholson wacky-uncle joviality, and Heath Ledger a fidgety, strung-out slurring.
+For maximum punch, a Joker design should contain something that hides the brutal, merciless monster clown underneath – be it the candy-coated jolliness of ’66, the smarmy kitsch of ’89, or even the meth-head shabbiness of ’08.

-At this point, any old-school fans who haven’t run away screaming from the character designs have probably stormed out in disgust.
-Me – I was going through my One Piece phase when this show was on, so I just thought it was awesome.
-Seriously, what’s the point of touring the world and studying eighteen different martial arts if every crook in Gotham is going to fold to some good ole fisticuffs to get things done?
+By now, all the old-school fans (who haven’t already run away screaming from the concept art) have probably stormed out in disgust.
+Me – I was going through my One Piece phase when I first saw this, so I just thought it was awesome.
+Seriously, what’s the point of touring the world and studying eighteen different martial arts if every crook in Gotham is going to fold to some good ole fisticuffs?